google/youtube-8m/README.md

 --train_dir=$BUCKET_NAME/${JOB_TO_EVAL}
 ```

-And here's how to perform inference with a model:
+And here's how to perform inference with a model on the test set:

 ```sh
 JOB_TO_EVAL=yt8m_train_video_level_logistic_model